Global-ASFV-Research-Alliance/B646LGenotypingTool/README.md

 # B646LGenotypingTool

 Note that this tool requires that BLAST is installed on your computer, and the custom file includes the P72 genotypes.
+The .\\23-07-07_Representative_p72_newTED.xlsx file must always be referenced as subject for usage.
+Query should be the fasta file you are examining.

 ### Example Usage
 This is an example of using the files located within this folder.
 The ASFVG file is an example one - the Representative_p72 file should always be used.